little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 Grand Bazaar

-The prices you’ll find inside are nearly double sometimes of what you can find if you step just outside but it is still worth seeing.
+The prices you’ll find inside are nearly double sometimes what you can find if you step just outside but it is still worth seeing.

 If you need some ideas for gifts or want a few tips on how to haggle, don’t miss this blog.